 goiter, and other growth and developmental problems.
 Thyroid enlargement (goiter) is one of the early signs of iodine deficiency.
 Not getting enough iodine is especially harmful for the developing brain, such as during pregnancy and in infants.
 This is why the American Thyroid Association recommends that pregnant and breastfeeding women take a daily prenatal supplement that contains iodine.

-Because we have iodized salt in the US, goiter is rarely seen.
 If eaten in large quantities, some foods, like raw turnips and rutabagas, have chemicals that can cause goiters and inhibit thyroid gland functions.
 These chemicals, called goitrogens, are destroyed when the foods are cooked, so problems are uncommon.

 When the thyroid gland releases fewer hormones than the body needs, the result is